gopal-sakshi/openresty23/resources23/intro17__lua_vs_luaJIT.md

 ======================================================================
 Lua code
-    not interpreted directly... but compiled into ByteCode by Lua compiler then this ByteCode is executed by Lua virtual machine
+    not interpreted directly... but compiled into ByteCode by <Lua compiler>
+    then this <ByteCode> is executed by <Lua virtual machine>

+`3 entities`
 Lua compiler
 Lua virtual machine
 ByteCode